bhagyasreeBiju/-CV-Website/README.md

 # -CV-Website
-This is a personal website created using HTML
+This is a template personal website created using HTML

 Link to the website:https://bhagyasreebiju.github.io/-CV-Website/